maxnd/mxMarkEdit/README.md

 Once the document has been completed and the keys of the various works have been inserted, the menu item `Tools - Compile bibliography` can be used.
 In this way, mxMarkEdit creates another file in the same folder as the one in use, with the same name and the extension ` - with bibliography`.
 In this file, the various keys are replaced by the actual citations of the works, in the following way.

-- The first citation of a work is composed by associating the contents of columns C1, D1 and F1 separated by a comma; the title is automatically made in italics.
+- The first citation of a work is composed by associating the contents of columns C1, D1 and F1 separated by a comma.
 - The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and F1 separated by a comma.
 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
-- At the end of the text, the bibliography is inserted, containing only the works actually cited in the document, associating the content of columns B1, D1 and F1 separated by a comma.
+- The bibliography is inserted at the end of the text.
+It contains all and only the works actually cited in the document, and is created associating the content of columns B1, D1 and F1 separated by a comma.
 The bibliography is ordered alphabetically.

 In case the citations need to be formatted differently to correspond to other methodological requests, it is enough to correct only the content of column F1, containing the details of the works, in all the tables, and then to regenerate the document with bibliography.
 So, there's no need to correct all the individual citations contained in the document.